haleematallat/Math-in-Python/README.md

 A collection of mathematical concepts explained through their programming equivalents.
 This project aims to bridge the gap between mathematical notation and practical implementation.

+#### "Mathematics is the art of giving the same name to different things." - Henri Poincaré

 ## Overview

 Mathematical notation can often obscure simple concepts behind complex symbols.
 This repository demonstrates how common mathematical operations can be expressed as straightforward programming constructs.